 How to prepare:

-- Place the heavy cream in the body of a stand mixer.
-With the whisk attachment or into a large bowl with an electric hand mixer and beat until the cream starts to get foamy over medium-low speed.
+- In the body of a stand mixer with the whisk attachment or into a large bowl with an electric hand mixer add the heavy cream and beat until the heavy cream just starts to get foamy over medium-low speed.

-- Add in the vanilla and the powdered sugar a little at a time until mixed in.
+- Then add in the vanilla and the powdered sugar a little at a time until mixed in.

-- Crank the speed up to medium and whip until it forms medium peaks, 3-5 minutes.
-Set aside.
+- Increase the speed to medium and beat until it forms medium peaks, roughly 3-5 minutes, set aside.

-- In a medium-sized bowl, add the preserves and whisk it until smooth.
+- In a medium-sized bowl, add the raspberry preserves and whisk until it becomes smooth.

-- Fold in half of the whipped cream gently, until there are no more streaks of the preserves or whipped cream, set aside.
+- To the preserves, gently fold in half of the whipped cream, until there are no more streaks of the preserves or whipped cream remaining, set aside.

 - In another medium-sized bowl, add 1/4th of the whipped cream and fold in the fresh raspberries, set aside.

-- In the bottom of a 9×13 baking dish, spread about ¼ cup of plain whipped cream on the bottom.
+- To assemble, in the bottom of a 9×13-inch baking pan, spread about ยผ cup of plain whipped cream onto the bottom getting a nice even layer.

-- Place some of the graham crackers in a single layer on top of the whipped cream, break up some of the crackers if needed so the bottom is covered.
+- Next, place some of the graham crackers in a single layer on top of the whipped cream, some of the graham crackers may need to be broken to get an even layer and it covered.

-- Add the whipped cream that is mixed with the fresh raspberries on top and smooth it out to the edge.
+- To the top of the graham crackers, add the whipped cream that is mixed with the fresh raspberries on top and smooth it out to the edge of the pan.

 - Place another layer of graham crackers on top.